If you’re looking for a strong MLM that’s been in business longer than most, Herbalife should be at the top of your list.

 Herbalife offers a money-back guarantee on its products.

 Herbalife’s roughly 4 million Independent Herbalife Members are the only distribution channel for the company.
-New members have a choice of two Herbalife Member Packs to get started: $60.70 for a kit with sample-size products, and $94.10 for a kit with full-size products.
+New members have a choice of two Herbalife Member Packs to get started: $94.10 for the basic kit or $124.10 for the super starter kit.

-Members can purchase products at wholesale rather than retail cost, for personal use or re-sale.
+Members can purchase products at wholesale rather than retail cost, for personal use or resell.

 Independent Herbalife Members can earn money two ways: on the products sold directly to consumers, and/or by developing a multi-level sales team and earning commission on downline sales.
 According to materials found on the Herbalife website, roughly 20% of Herbalife members develop multi-level sales teams; no commission is earned for sponsoring new members.